93digital/luna/docs/php/luna-php.md

 - `luna`
 - `.wpengine.com`

+### Example code

+The core theme does have a splattering of `@example` code snippets to help you get started when first using the theme.
+These examples do stuff like dumping the "Luna" class name on the front and back end, registering a couple of post types and a taxonomy, registering a Global Options sub-page, various Gutenberg modifications, declaring a test utils function and lastly registering a test shortcode.

+These example pieces of code can be found in the following classes:

+- `Luna_Cpts`
+- `Luna_Global_Options`
+- `Luna_Gutenberg`
+- `Luna_Utils`
+- `Luna_Back_End_Hooks`
+- `Luna_Front_End_Hooks`
+- `Luna_Shortcodes`

+It is recommended that these are all removed when using the theme on a project.

 ## Advanced Custom Fields

 While the theme is very much geared towards custom Gutenberg development, ACF still very much has a place in hearts!